 If the Brexit talks look as though the UK is failing to secure a good deal, sterling may fall again.
 The Bank of England may have to raise interest rates to protect the pound.

 While interest rates remain low, credit card companies are unlikely to increase their own interest rates.
 However, the era of rewards and benefits for holding a card seems to be at an end, says Andrew Hagger, founder of MoneyComms, the money information service.

 “The only decent rewards you get now is if you use a card to buy items within a certain store – for example using a Tesco card to shop instore.
 If you use the Tesco card, or ones from M&S, John Lewis and Sainsbury’s outside their own shops, the rewards are slim.
 I don’t see any major changes in the pipeline.”

-Until the Brexit deal is finalised, the government in the UK has to comply with EU directives.
 After Brexit, all existing European law will be incorporated into UK law.

 This includes a ban on credit and debit card surcharges and applies to all purchases made within the European Economic Area (EEA).
 It means airlines can’t add hidden charges for online bookings.
 There are unlikely to be any changes in the short term, as Teresa May has heralded this move as a victory for consumers.